Albert-Dzh/TicTacToe/README.md

 # TicTacToe
-Some simple game from hyperskill
+Some simple game from hyperskill.

 You play with yourself(funny, huh?), by inputting coordinates of each move.